Trump confirms 'Islamic State' leader al-Baghdadi killed in US operation | DW | 27.10.2019

 Read more: Germany's Syria conundrum

-The Kurdish-led Syrian Democratic Forces, which spearheaded the fight against IS with US backing, claimed to have played an integral part in the intelligence operation leading to al-Baghdadi's killing.
+Meanwhile, US allies challenged each other's role in the killing of al-Baghdadi.
+The general commander of the Kurdish-led Syrian Democratic Forces, which spearheaded the fight against IS with US backing, claimed to have played an integral part in the intelligence operation leading to al-Baghdadi's killing.

+But Iraqi authorities contested that claim, saying they had located al-Baghdadi and provided the intelligence to the US.

-Trump thanked Russia, Turkey, Syria, Iraq and Syrian Kurds for their contributions to making the operation successful.
+Trump thanked Russia, Turkey, Syria, Iraq and Syrian Kurds for their contributions to the operation's success.

 IS has lost most of the territory it captured following several offensives from regional and international actors.
 Iraq formally declared victory over the group two years ago after liberating Mosul, once considered IS' de facto capital in the country.